Mausoleum in the Gadow Castle Park

 How long should I spend visiting?

-A visit typically takes about 30 minutes to an hour, allowing time for reflection and exploration of the surrounding park.
+A visit to the Mausoleum typically takes about an hour, allowing enough time to explore the site and enjoy the surrounding park.

 Is photography allowed?